- Program Associate Director:Katie Rainwater

-For more information, please contact Katie.
+For more information on getting involved with FoodCorps in North Carolina, please contact Katie.

 Why Serve in North Carolina?

-North Carolina’s economy is deeply rooted in agriculture: over 20% of the workforce is employed by the industry, and the state is the number one producer of sweet potatoes, flue-cured tobacco, and broiler chickens across the entire country.
+North Carolina’s economy is deeply rooted in agriculture; over 20% of the workforce is employed by the industry, and the state is the number one producer of sweet potatoes, flue-cured tobacco, and broiler chickens across the entire country.